Buying Guides By Ethan Parker May 23, 2026 10 min read

 What tire pressure should I run?

-Use the vehicle manufacturer’s specified pressure from the door placard for normal driving.
-Do not inflate to the tire’s maximum sidewall rating.
-If you track or drive aggressively, consult the tire and vehicle guidance for any pressure changes.
+Use the vehicle manufacturer’s recommended cold tire pressure from the door placard or owner’s manual for normal street driving.
+Do not use the tire’s maximum sidewall pressure as your daily setting.
+For track or aggressive driving, follow tire and vehicle guidance.

 ✅ Bottom line: pick based on your priorities

-If you tell me your vehicle year, make, model, and tire size, plus whether your priority is wet braking, dry grip, or tread life, the best matching option from this list can be narrowed down quickly.
+Before buying, confirm your vehicle year, make, model, tire size, load index, and speed rating.
+Then decide whether your top priority is wet braking, dry grip, comfort, steering feel, or tread life.

 Ethan Parker